-It hasn’t been easy packing up a 2240+ square foot house and squeezing my big, fat life into a 350sf tin can, but I’m doing it.
+It wasn’t easy packing up a 2240+ square foot house and squeezing my big, fat life into a 350sf tin can, but I did it.
 They tell me it’s for all the right reasons.
 I’m still figuring that one out…

 I want to help my sister take care of my mom and to see my dad and his wife more often: The base of why I made such a massive life change.
 I also want to lessen my load, to get rid of debt and all its stress, to live a more simple life and, in the process, discover myself.
 Again.